tristanpenman/algorithms/README.md

 ## AVL Tree

 In [avl-tree](./avl-tree) you'll find C code for an AVL tree implementation that I extracted from an old project.
-The original code was much more complicated, because it employed mutexes to allow usage in a multi-threaded environment.
+The original code was much more complicated, because it was intended to be thread-safe.
 The new code has been simplified, and all concurrency-related logic has been removed.

 ## Matrix Multiplication